animade/middleman-boilerplate/README.md

 It makes use of the Middleman's external pipeline allowing for subprocesses to run alongside the dev server through custom integrations with packages like Webpack.

-It runs Webpack for quicker sass compilation, ES6 syntax, and making React gloablly available from the get go.
+It runs Webpack for quicker sass compilation, ES6, and makes React gloablly available from the get go.

 It also uses Haml, Sass, and Bourbon.